rsbaye/rsbaye/README.md

 ### 💼 About Me

-*   🎓 I’m currently a PhD Candidate at the University of Vermont.
+*
-*   🎓 **Alma Mater:** University of Milan, University of Tuebingen, University of Ghana, University of Cape Coast.
+*   🎓 **Alma Mater:** University of Vermont, University of Milan, University of Tuebingen, University of Ghana, University of Cape Coast.
 *   💼 **Previous Roles:**
     *   Researcher at the German Institute of Development and Sustainability.
     *   IT Engineer at Digital Charging Solutions GmbH (BMW & Mercedes Benz).